Risperidone is an atypical antipsychotic that also comes as an oral tablet under the brand name Risperdal.

 The FDA black box warning on the Risperdal bottle states that the use of the antipsychotic medication is not approved in elderly patients due to the risk of death and stroke.

-However, before this warning was given by the FDA for the medication, risperidone was freely used in elderly patients with dementia-induced psychosis, even though the drug was not approved for use in older adults with dementia-related psychosis in the first place.
+However, before the FDA gave this warning for the medication, risperidone was freely used in elderly patients with dementia-induced psychosis, even though the drug was not approved for use in older adults with dementia-related psychosis in the first place.

 Federal authorities found that the drugmaker Janssen Pharmaceuticals, a subsidiary of Johnson & Johnson, marketed the drug for this use despite knowing its risks to elderly patients.
 As a result, J&J was made to pay $2.2 billion in criminal and civil fines after it pleaded guilty to illegally promoting the drug for use in older adults.